Thai Chili Substitutes – 8 Perfect Alternatives

 Unless you are in Thailand, true Thai chilies are not very common in North America.
 To find the real deal, you’ll probably have to search around, or just grow them yourself.
 Here are a few places you can get your hands on Thai peppers:

 • Asian supermarkets.
-We love shopping at our local Asian supermarket.
-We have visited several across the Northeast US, and have always found some form of fresh red chilies.
-You may still need a bit of luck to get true Thai chilies!
+I love shopping at our local Asian supermarket.
+We have visited several in our area, and have always found some form of fresh red chilies.
+I have even seen fresh Thai chilies at our local Whole Foods during the summer!

 • Online.
 Dried Thai peppers can be found online fairly easily.
 Again, it is hard to know for sure that you are getting the real deal, so look for a reputable seller.

 • Grow them.
 The best way to guarantee the authenticity of your Thai peppers is to grow them yourself.
-Botanical Interests sells Thai chili seeds for just a few dollars.
-All that is left to do is to learn how to grow peppers (it’s easy)!
+Get some Thai chili seeds for just a few bucks, then learn how to grow peppers (it’s easy)!

 How Spicy Are Thai Chilies?